-Before operating the station, the values for configuration constants should be verified in the program code CRBasic Editor or CR1000KD Keyboard Display (see Section 4.2, Enter Site-Specific Variables with Datalogger Keypad or LoggerNet (p.
-12), for use of CR1000KD Keyboard Display).
+Before operating the station, the values for configuration constants should be verified in the program code.

-Open the program in CRBasic Editor or another text editor.
-After the introductory comments at the top is a section titled "USER-DEFINED CONFIGURATION CONSTANTS" (see FIGURE 4-1).
+Once the program is open in CRBasic Editor, find the section titled "USER-DEFINED CONFIGURATION CONSTANTS" (see FIGURE 4-1).
 Review the constants in this section and modify as needed.
 If having difficulty locating the correct lines of code, search the program for the word "unique".
 This will locate all lines of code containing constants that need to be verified.
 Look for the text comments on the right side of each line of code for more explanation of the constant.
 Generally, the constants fall into four categories: